Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 This attractive and rather unusual silver cased gilt Swiss Made Rotary watch is powered by a high quality Swiss quartz V8 movement with 6 jewels manufactured by ETA.

-It featured a delicate bracelet and an attractive champagne coloured face with the precision of Swiss quartz technology and stamped “SWISS MADE QUARTZ” on the face.
+It featured a delicate bracelet strap and an attractive champagne coloured face.
+It was stamped “SWISS MADE QUARTZ” on the face.

 The strap and case back carry the assay marks of the Birmingham Assay Office and the letters “JAM” as well as the date letter “Q”.